Bootcamp-IA-P4/bme-scraper/README.md

    SELECT * FROM companies;
    SELECT * FROM stock_values;
    ```
+## Logging 📜
+All process events are saved into myapp.log

 ## Contributing 🤝

 Contributions are welcome!
 Please fork the repository and submit a pull request.